How to use docker for containerization

 index

-• Scalability: Easily scale your applications by spinning up multiple containers to handle increased traffic and demand.
+• Scalability: Spin up multiple containers to handle traffic spikes.

 1. Update your package index: